Asymptotic Analysis of Optimal Diversification in Catastrophe Risk Pooling: Optimal pooling structure

 \item The attachment point and limit are functions of $p$, i.e., $d_{i}=d_{i}(p)$ and $l_{i}=l_{i}(p)$, $i=1,...,n$, which satisfy that for some $\xi>0$,

 and for some $\lambda_{i}>1$,

 \end{itemize}

-In Model 2, the tails of $X_{1},X_{2},...,X_{n}$ can decay at different speeds captured by the tail indices $\alpha_{i}$'s.
-There is a more substantial difference among the risks than that in Model 1, {where, although with different scales, the tails decay at the same speed (i.e., with same tail index)}.
+In Model 2, the tails of $X_{1},X_{2},...,X_{n}$ can decay at different speeds captured by the tail indices $\alpha_{i}$.
+There is a more substantial difference among the risks than that in Model 1, {where the tails decay at the same speed (i.e., with same tail index), albeit with different scales}.
 A smaller tail index means a heavier tail for the risk.
 Without loss of generality, the loss $X_1$ is assumed to have the heaviest tail in the pool.

 When a loss $X_{i}$ has the same tail index as $X_{1}$, they are tail equivalent, which is the same as in Model 1, but may be different in scale, again captured by $\theta_{i}>0$.
 When a loss $X_{i}$ has a different tail index from $X_{1}$, by the assumption that $X_{1}$ has the heaviest tail, its tail index $\alpha_{i}$ is strictly larger than $\alpha _{1}$, and its scale parameter $\theta_{i}$ is still well-defined as $0$.